justinh-rahb/webui-doom/README.md

 # Greetz and Credits

-We couldn't have brought DOOM to your web browser without the legendary contributions and inspirations from the following awesome folks and projects:
+We couldn't have brought DOOM to your WebUI without the legendary contributions and inspirations from the following awesome folks and projects:

 - **John Carmack, John Romero, and the rest of the iD Software team** for creating the original DOOM and revolutionizing gaming forever.
 - **Cloudflare's WASM port of Chocolate Doom** for making this web-based adaptation possible.
 Check out their work [here](https://github.com/cloudflare/doom-wasm).